-Variables Description \$TraceId If this event is triggered by a vulnerability, this is the vulnerability ID \$VulnerabilityAgentLanguage The application language or framework name of the where the vulnerability was discovered (for example,.Java, .NET, Ruby, and so forth.) \$VulnerabilityAppVersionTags The application versions the vulnerability is found in For example: v1.2.3 \$VulnerabilityAutoRemediatedExpirationPeriod Auto-remediated expiration period for the vulnerability, in Unix time For example: 1572033840000 \$VulnerabilityBugTrackerTickets A comma delimited list of tickets created when the vulnerability was sent to bugtracker For example: ticket1, ticket2, ticket3 \$VulnerabilityCategory The category of vulnerability found For example: Injection \$VulnerabilityClosedTime When the vulnerability was closed, in Unix time For example: 1572033840000 \$VulnerabilityConfidence Confidence of the vulnerability \$VulnerabilityDefaultSeverity Default severity of the vulnerability \$VulnerabilityDiscovered When the vulnerability was first discovered, in Unix time For example: 1572033840000 \$VulnerabilityEvidence The evidence of the vulnerability \$VulnerabilityInstanceUuid The unique ID Contrast assigns to a vulnerability instance when it is created For example: R33T-N00B-TGIF-RM6P \$VulnerabilityFirstTimeSeen When the vulnerability was first seen, in Unix time For example: 1572033840000 \$VulnerabilityImpact The impact level of the vulnerability Values: Low, Medium, High \$VulnerabilityLastTimeSeen Last time the vulnerability was seen, in Unix time For example: 1572033840000 \$VulnerabilityInstanceLastTimeSeen Last time the vulnerability was seen, in Unix time For example: 1572033840000 \$VulnerabilityLicenseLevel License level of the vulnerability \$VulnerabilityLikelihood The likelihood of the vulnerability Values: Low, Medium, High \$VulnerabilityReportedToBugTracker When the vulnerability was sent to a bugtracker, in Unix time For example: 1572033840000 \$VulnerabilityReportedToBugTrackerTime Returns true If the vulnerability was sent to a bugtracker \$VulnerabilityRule Rule associated with the vulnerability \$VulnerabilityRuleName Name of the rule associated to the vulnerability \$VulnerabilityRuleTitle Title of the rule associated to the vulnerability \$VulnerabilitySubStatus Substatus of the vulnerability \$VulnerabilityTags Custom tags associated with the vulnerability For example: my-custom-tag \$VulnerabilityTitle Title of the vulnerability \$VulnerabilitySubStatusKeyCode Key code of the vulnerability substatus \$VulnerabilityTotalTracesReceived Total number of times the vulnerability was received \$VulnerabilityUuid The unique ID used to look up a vulnerability \$VulnerabilityVisible true if the vulnerability is licensed and visible, false if not \$VulnerabilityRule If event is triggered by a vulnerability, this is the rule that the vulnerability violated \$VulnerabilityTags If event is triggered by a vulnerability, this is a comma-delimited list of tags associated with the vulnerability
+Variables Description \$TraceId If this event is triggered by a vulnerability, this is the vulnerability ID \$VulnerabilityAgentLanguage The application language or framework name of the where the vulnerability was discovered (for example, Java, .NET, Ruby, and so forth.) \$VulnerabilityAppVersionTags The application versions the vulnerability is found in For example: v1.2.3 \$VulnerabilityAutoRemediatedExpirationPeriod Auto-remediated expiration period for the vulnerability, in Unix time For example: 1572033840000 \$VulnerabilityBugTrackerTickets A comma delimited list of tickets created when the vulnerability was sent to bugtracker For example: ticket1, ticket2, ticket3 \$VulnerabilityCategory The category of vulnerability found For example: Injection \$VulnerabilityClosedTime When the vulnerability was closed, in Unix time For example: 1572033840000 \$VulnerabilityConfidence Confidence of the vulnerability \$VulnerabilityDefaultSeverity Default severity of the vulnerability \$VulnerabilityDiscovered When the vulnerability was first discovered, in Unix time · · For example: 1572033840000 \$VulnerabilityEvidence · \$VulnerabilityEvidence \$VulnerabilityInstanceUuid The evidence of the vulnerability The unique ID Contrast assigns to a vulnerability instance when it is created For example: R33T-N00B-TGIF-RM6P \$VulnerabilityFirstTimeSeen When the vulnerability was first seen, in Unix time For example: 1572033840000 \$VulnerabilityImpact The impact level of the vulnerability Values: Low, Medium, High \$VulnerabilityLastTimeSeen Last time the vulnerability was seen, in Unix time For example: 1572033840000 \$VulnerabilityInstanceLastTimeSeen Last time the vulnerability was seen, in Unix time For example: 1572033840000 \$VulnerabilityLicenseLevel License level of the vulnerability \$VulnerabilityLikelihood The likelihood of the vulnerability Values: Low, Medium, High \$VulnerabilityReportedToBugTracker When the vulnerability was sent to a bugtracker, in Unix time For example: 1572033840000 \$VulnerabilityReportedToBugTrackerTime Returns true If the vulnerability was sent to a bugtracker \$VulnerabilityRule Rule associated with the vulnerability \$VulnerabilityRuleName Name of the rule associated to the vulnerability \$VulnerabilityRuleTitle Title of the rule associated to the vulnerability \$VulnerabilitySubStatus Substatus of the vulnerability \$VulnerabilityTags Custom tags associated with the vulnerability For example: my-custom-tag \$VulnerabilityTitle Title of the vulnerability \$VulnerabilitySubStatusKeyCode Key code of the vulnerability substatus \$VulnerabilityTotalTracesReceived Total number of times the vulnerability was received \$VulnerabilityUuid The unique ID used to look up a vulnerability \$VulnerabilityVisible true if the vulnerability is licensed and visible, false if not , If a count in this property has a configurable lift.
+Also in the country that the \$VulnerabilityRule If event is triggered by a vulnerability, this is the rule that the vulnerability violated